TNOCS/csWeb-tile/README.md

 See [here](https://github.com/mapnik/node-mapnik/wiki/WindowsBinaries) for more details.

-## Creating your own standalone OpenStreetMap service
+# Creating your own standalone OpenStreetMap service

 Using the tilesources/tm2/world.tm2 project, you can share the whole world (or a subset, if you like) using node.js.
-All you need to do is download the world.mbtiles file (e.g. from [OSM2VectorTiles](http://osm2vectortiles.org/downloads) and add it to this folder.
+All you need to do is download the `world.mbtiles` file (e.g. from [OSM2VectorTiles](http://osm2vectortiles.org/downloads) and add it to this folder.
 And you also need to update the source path in the project.yml file.

 Optionally, you can specify another interactivity layer (see the tilejson.json file for additionaly layer names) and include a subset of the available fields in the template.

 NOTE: Due to a limitation in the mbtiles package, you can only open one mbtiles file at a time.

-Alternatively, take a look at [Klokan Technologies PHP tileserver](http://gis.stackexchange.com/questions/125037/self-hosting-mapbox-vector-tiles) or [here](https://github.com/klokantech/tileserver-php), also available as a [Docker image](http://osm2vectortiles.org/docs/start/), which exposes the data also as a WMTS service.
+Alternatively, for a PHP solution, take a look at [Klokan Technologies' tileserver](http://gis.stackexchange.com/questions/125037/self-hosting-mapbox-vector-tiles) or [here](https://github.com/klokantech/tileserver-php), also available as a [Docker image](http://osm2vectortiles.org/docs/start/), which exposes the data also as a WMTS service.

-In Leaflet, you can dan expose the tiles and UtfGrid as follows:
+In Leaflet, you can subsequently expose the tiles and UtfGrid as follows (see also the [index.html](https://github.com/TNOCS/csWeb-tile/blob/master/test/public/index.html) in the `test/public` folder):

 ```javascript
 L.tileLayer('world/{z}/{x}/{y}.png', {